Beverly Glenn-Copeland: Better Late Than Never

 (Photo: Juri Hiensch)

-A hundred or so cassette copies of a 1986 ambient album Keyboard Fantasies had been sitting in a dark corner for almost 30 years when a Japanese collector and record store owner found themselves selling the precious artefacts to other music lovers in just a few days.
-The composer, Beverly Glenn-Copeland, had never sold more than 50 of the 150 originally printed.
-Since then, it’s not only the brilliantly inspired and personal music of a little-known artist that’s making the buzz around the world, but it’s above all the discovery of a human being of great beauty, a sincere humanist, a courageous but never bitter trans man faced with a sometimes difficult past, a music lover with a capital M, eager for all that is beautiful and good, from jazz to classical, African, Indian, folk, electro, pop, etc., who has been a great inspiration for many years.
-A sudden fame he didn’t expect, but to which he adapts with elegance, as witnessed by the documentary Keyboard Fantasies: The Beverly Glenn-Copeland Story, presented at Pop Montréal on September 23.
-A must-see.
-As a complement, here is an intimate interview with the artist.
+A hundred cassettes from a 1986 ambient album, Keyboard Fantasies, had been sitting in a dark corner for almost 30 years when a Japanese collector and record shop found themselves selling these precious items to other music lovers in the space of a few days.
+The composer, Beverly Glenn-Copeland, had never sold more than 50 of the 150 copies originally printed.
+Since then, not only has the brilliantly inspired and personal music of a little-known artist become a worldwide buzz, but above all the discovery of a human being of great beauty, a sincere humanist, a courageous but never bitter trans man in the face of a sometimes difficult past, a music lover with a capital M, avid for all that is beautiful and good, from jazz to classical, African, Indian, folk, electro, pop and so on.
+A sudden celebrity he didn’t expect, but one he’s adapted to with elegance, as evidenced by the documentary Keyboard Fantasies: The Beverly Glenn-Copeland Story, presented at Pop Montréal on September 23 last year.
+That was a must-see in 2023, this is the same and more in 2024.

 PAN M 360: The listener is almost literally in your head!
 What else was there in that teeming brain?